ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 Time Travel is not supported and Materialized Views are not monitored by Snowflake [Resource Monitors](https://docs.snowflake.net/manuals/user-guide/resource-monitors.html).

 ### Snowflake View Limitations
 View definitions in Snowflake *CANNOT* be updated using ALTER VIEW.
 You must recreate the view with the new definition.
-In addition, changes to tables are not immediately propagated to views created on the table.
+Changes to tables are also not immediately propagated to views created on the table.
 > Dropping a column on a table may make the views on that table invalid.

 Views are read-only, meaning you cannot execute DML statements directly on a view.
 If behavior such as this is necessary, you can use a view in a subquery within a DML statement that updates the underlying base table.